 - Squeeze Marfa: Smoothies, fresh juice, eggs, omelets, waffles, etc. Beau’s favorite breakfast spot!
 They also have excellent chocolate you can buy.
 Owner is from Switzerland and her family owns the chocolate factory.
 Rachelle and I had oatmeal and a fancy juice concoction.
 D-LISH.

 - Cochineal: Fancier and more expensive then Squeeze, but super yummy.
 You have to try the sour cream pancakes and the pomegranate mimosa was pretty tasty too!
 Kind of hard to find, super small sign… next door to Q Cafe.

 - Frama at Tumbleweed laundry: Coffee and ice cream.
 Thoroughly enjoyed a Blue Bell ice cream cone with Rachelle on a bench outside the laundry mat.
 Did not try the coffee, but was very intrigued by the Espresso shot over ice cream (had a cute name that I can not remember!)

 - Pizza Foundation: Best deal for sure.
 We rode our bikes here and each had a slice of pepperoni pizza. $2.50 a piece!

-- Q Café & Wine Bar: Order a glass of wine and watch all things Marfa pass you by on their great

-    front porch.
-We thoroughly enjoyed are wine on the porch, we had just had pizza so didn’t try the
+- Q Café & Wine Bar: Order a glass of wine and watch all things Marfa pass you by on their great front porch.
+We thoroughly enjoyed are wine on the porch, we had just had pizza so didn’t try the food.

-    food.

 - Food Shark: Trailer food.
 Marfalafel is my favorite!
-Very good and fun to sit outside or in their

-    old converted school bus.
+Very good and fun to sit outside or in their old converted school bus.
 Open Tuesday thru Friday, 11:30 – 3pm.
-We did not have a chance to try

-    this one.

 - The Get Go: Best specialty grocery store ever!
 At least stop by.